-Canada approves extradition hearing against top Huawei executive
+Canada approves extradition proceedings against Huawei executive

-OTTAWA (Reuters) - The Canadian government, as expected, said on Friday it would allow an extradition hearing to proceed against the chief financial officer of Huawei Technologies Co Ltd, who was detained in Canada late last year.
+OTTAWA (Reuters) - The Canadian government cleared the way on Friday for extradition proceedings against the chief financial officer of Huawei Technologies Co Ltd, who faces charges in the United States.

-Meng Wanzhou, currently under house arrest, will appear in a Vancouver court on March 6 to set the date of the hearing.
-Meng and Huawei face U.S. charges of conspiring to violate U.S. sanctions on Iran.
+Meng Wanzhou was arrested in Vancouver last December and is currently under house arrest.
+She will appear in a Vancouver court at 10 a.m.
+Pacific time (1800 GMT) on March 6, when a date will be set for her extradition hearing.

 “Today, department of Justice Canada officials issued an authority to proceed, formally commencing an extradition process in the case of Ms. Meng Wanzhou,” the government said in a statement.

-“The department is satisfied that ... there is sufficient evidence to be put before an extradition judge for decision.”
+In late January the U.S. Justice Department charged Meng and Huawei of conspiring to violate U.S. sanctions on Iran.

+China, whose relations with Canada have deteriorated badly over the affair, denounced the decision and repeated previous demands for Meng’s release.

-Legal experts had predicted Ottawa would give the go-ahead, given the close judicial relationship between Canada and the United States.
+Legal experts had predicted Ottawa would give the go-ahead for extradition proceedings, given the close judicial relationship between Canada and the United States.

-It could be years though before she is ever sent to the United States, since Canada’s slow-moving justice system allows many decisions to be appealed.
+It could be years though before Meng is ever sent to the United States, since Canada’s slow-moving justice system allows many decisions to be appealed.

-The decision is likely to sour Canada’s already bad relations with China, which is demanding Meng be released.
+Meng’s lawyers said they were disappointed and described the U.S. charges as politically motivated.

+“Our client maintains that she is innocent of any wrongdoing and that the U.S. prosecution and extradition constitutes an abuse of the processes of law,” they said in a statement.

-After her detention, China arrested two Canadians on national security grounds, and a Chinese court later sentenced to death a Canadian man who previously had only been jailed for drug smuggling.
+After Meng’s detention, China arrested two Canadians on national security grounds, and a Chinese court later sentenced to death a Canadian man who previously had only been jailed for drug smuggling.

+Ottawa has rejected Chinese calls to release Meng, saying it cannot interfere with the judiciary.

+“The Chinese side is utterly dissatisfied with and firmly opposes the issuance of (the) authority to proceed,” the embassy in Ottawa said in a statement.

 Canadian Justice Minister David Lametti declined to comment.

-The Chinese embassy in Ottawa, Huawei and Meng lawyer David Martin were not immediately available for comment.
+Huawei was not immediately available for comment.

 U.S. President Donald Trump told Reuters in December he would intervene if it served national security interests or helped close a trade deal with China, prompting Ottawa to stress the extradition process should not be politicized.
 Last week Trump played down the idea of dropping the charges.